RENCI/APSViz-Msg-Handler/README.md

 # APSViz RabbitMQ Message Handler
 RabbitMQ message handlers for the APSViz project, including handlers for:
- - The ASGS run-time status and run properties queues
+ - The ECFLOW run-time status and run properties queues
  - The ECFLOW run-time status and run properties queues
  - The HEC/RAS queue